yeti-switch/doc/en/web-interface/routing/customers-auths.rst

     Name
         Unique name of Accounting profile.
-        Uses for informational purposes and doesn't affect system behaviour.
+        Uses for informational purposes and doesn't affect system behavior.
     Enabled
         Disabled records will be ignored.
     Customer